GBuritica/tsExtremes/README.md

 The outline of this tutorial is as follows:

 1. Tail index inference
-    - In this vignette we demonstrate how to obtain unbiased estimates of the tail index alpha of the series.
-We use the reciprocate of Hill-type estimators in (Haan, Mercadier, and Zhou 2016).
+    - In this vignette you can learn how to compute unbiased estimates of the tail index alpha of the series.
+The implementation is based on the Hill-type estimators in (Haan, Mercadier, and Zhou 2016).
 2. Cluster inference
-    - In this window, we show how to compute the cluster process based estimates in (Buriticá et al. 2021) for classical cluster statics.
+    - In this window you will learn how to compute the cluster process based estimates in (Buriticá et al. 2021) for classical cluster statics.
 We consider the example of inference of the extremal index with the alpha cluster process (Buriticá, Mikosch, and Wintenberger 2022), and also an example of the cluster lengths.

 ## References